-The Campbell Community Law Clinic partners with non-profit agencies in the community (including StepUp Ministry, the Raleigh Rescue Mission and Urban Ministries) to provide solutions to legal problems encountered by clients of those agencies.
-The clinic provides representation, advocacy, education and reconciliation for its clients while delivering valuable and practical knowledge to law school students.
+The Blanchard Community Law Clinic partners with non-profit agencies in the community (including Alliance Medical Ministry, StepUp Ministry, the Raleigh Rescue Mission, and Urban Ministries) to provide solutions to legal problems encountered by clients of those agencies.

-Legal services will be provided by law students, under the supervision of clinic director, Ashley H. Campbell.
-Students hold client interviews, prepare motions, oversee case management and make court appearances.
+Legal services are provided by Campbell Law students, under the supervision of clinic director, Ashley H. Campbell.
+Students handle cases with a high level of independence and conduct client interviews, prepare motions, oversee case management, and make court appearances.

 Through this experience, students gain important practical legal skills and an appreciation for the challenges faces by citizens living in poverty.
 This program prepares students to be resourceful and practice-ready upon their entrance into the profession.